This might sound offensive but…

 If you don’t have a landing page… work with what you’ve got.
 Revamp the copy on your home page or anywhere else you’re using bullets.

 Remember, to get a true reading you need to just change one thing.
 Not two or twelve.
-So, rework your current bullets to include a second benefit, track the response, and comment here to let us know how it’s working.
+So, rework your current bullets to include a second benefit and track the response.